 The stated purpose of his protocol is to “retrain the brain how to account for food without using the newly discovered leptin receptor.”
 In other words, he wants to bypass the most commonly-known neuro-metabolic pathways to obesity by “using circadian rhythms, light, timing, and the stretch receptors innervated by the vagus nerve in the gut that controls our entire gut plexus.”
 For the record, my regular readers already know a little something about the importance of the vagus nerve from my viral post on reversing sympathetic dominance (WHAT HAPPENS IN VAGUS DOESN’T STAY IN VAGUS) as well as many of my posts on GUT HEALTH.

 According to Jack, the bottom line is that, “timing is more critical than any other factor in the Leptin Rx.
 The reason for this is we are using multiple circadian cycles to reset the hypothalamus when it is flying blind due to brain inflammation at the receptor site.”
 There’s more.
-In similar fashion to Tim Ferris in 4-Hour Body as well as others before him (I discuss this very thing in my earlier Vagus link), Kruse also uses cold exposure to maximize the hormonal effects of this protocol via something known as the mammalian diving response.
+In similar fashion to Wim Hof (I discuss this very thing in my earlier Vagus link), Kruse uses cold exposure to maximize the hormonal effects of this protocol via something known as the mammalian diving response.
 To see details, take a look at his web page, How Does The Leptin Rx Work? or look at his numerous blog posts on the topic (something like 80 of them).

 LIGHT, FREQUENCIES, EMF’S, ETC